twoimpulse/impulse-slider/README.md

 ==============

 A jQuery 3D Image Slider Plugin
 ImpulseSlider is a 3d image slider jQuery plugin that takes advantage of the power of CSS3 transforms and jQuery.
-The goal is that anyone can simply include it in a HTML page without having to code.

 Roadmap
 ==============
-* More 3D shapes
 * Graceful degradation for old browsers or mobile
 * Touch swipe support
 * Different sample navs